al-moreno/Form/README.md

 ## Description

-In this program, you will witness my ability to interact and manipulate the DOM.
+In this program, you will witness my ability to interact and manipulate the DOM and the use of RegEx for validation.

 ## Deployment: